ryanjsalva/blog/_posts/2016-05-07-maintaining-different-release-configurations.md

 ### Each branch gets a custom config.xml
 In a "normal" local development environment, Cordova build depends on a **config.xml** file in the root directory to define things like icons, splash screens and the App ID.
-To support different configurations for each branch, I've created a special **/config** folder with xml files for each release type (i.e. dev, beta and release).
+To support different configurations for each branch, I've created a special **/config** folder with XML and JS files for each release type (i.e. dev, beta and release).
 Let's compare a few lines from **dev.xml** and **beta.xml** to see what's different:

 #### Switching the Code Push Deployment Key
 This code snippet from **/config/dev.xml** shows where we declare the Code Push deployment key.